 Complete and submit the Airfare Study Abroad Grant RSVP form.

 Complete your paper-work:

 Contact the Office of Study Abroad (if you haven’t already) and set up an appointment.
 They will help you with your passport, visa and other paperwork.

 Attend the Study Abroad Pre-Departure Orientation meetings.
 They will take place during the semester prior to travel.

 Get your grant funds:

 a.
-U of A study abroad program: The funds will be deposited in your UAConnect account two weeks before you go abroad.*
+U of A study abroad program: The funds will be deposited in your UAConnect account at the beginning of the term you go abroad.*

 b.
 Non-U of A study abroad program: Contact your advisor in the study abroad office.

 Submit your blog post and photos, photo journal, or video while you are abroad.
 Visit Study Abroad Grant Documentation for more info.

 Get credit for your course: